 file nr.
 374.8462.DG

 Frisian chieftain, also known as Notfrid, or Hnaudifridus.
-Date and place of birth not exactly known, but early in the third century AD, from at the northeast coast of present-day the Netherlands.
+Date and place of birth not exactly known, but early in the third century AD, from the northeast coast of present-day the Netherlands.
 Allegedly took service in a foreign (Roman) occupation army as commander of the Frisian cavalry force (cuneus Frisiorum) called the ‘Hnaudifridi’ after its leader.
 Allegedly fought against the Caledonii at fort Housesteads at Hadrian’s Wall in northern Britannia near the present-day town of Hexham.
-In our blog post more background on Frisian mercenaries in Britannia.
+In our post more background on Frisian mercenaries in Britannia.

 ca. AD 600